-“After a sad, unwanted divorce, the three most important things are to heal, to love my kids, and to take care of my dogs,” writes D. on How to Focus on What Really Matters in Your Life.
+“After a sad, unwanted divorce, the three most important things are to heal, to love my kids, and to take care of my dogs,” writes D. on How to Figure Out What God Wants You to Do .
 “I need to focus on these three things, especially trying to get better and my kids.
 But I’m truly struggling.
 I’m lost without my husband of 33 years.
 Should I just keep going, and trust that God has a plan for me, too?
 Not just for my ex-husband and his new partner (that was so painful to write!).
 My eyes are filling up with tears just writing this.
 It’s been almost 1.5 years since he left me, and I still feel in shock.
 I don’t feel anger, only sadness.”

 Yes, you should just keep going and trusting that God has a plan for your life!
 After all, what choice do you have?
 Your other option is to lie down, give up, and let the darkness overcome you.

 You’re going through a difficult season of loss and transition, and it’s not easy.
 Maybe you’re dealing with breakup depression, or struggling through the grief only a widow knows.
 Maybe you’re facing your first holiday season without beloved family members, or even a cherished pet.